NikitaPishel/live-sim/misc/texts/manuals/manual-short-new.md

     "outputPath": "[./data/logs]()"
 }
 ```
-*data/presets/standart.json*
+*data/presets/standard.json*

 each setting corresponds for some value in code.
-Also, our configuration supports multilayer confoguration.
+Also, our configuration supports multilayer configuration.
 Let's look at our 2nd-level json example file:
 ```json
 {
     "fieldSize": [64, 64],